ericgarciaresearch/RAMeN/README.md

 If you have any metadata, this is a good time to extract that info.

-Create the file `sample_site_rep.tsv` with sample as the first column, site (or other grouping metadata), and replicate (number of file withing the previous grouping)
+Create the file `sample_site_rep.tsv` with sample as the first column, site (or other grouping metadata), and replicate (number of file within the previous grouping)

 Example:
 ```